 To date there are several different published formats of The Walking Dead;

 Issues #1-75 of the original ongoing series were published by Image Comics.
-Issues #76 and up are published under the Skybound Entertainment imprint of Image Comics.
+Beginning with issue #76 the series is published under the Skybound Entertainment imprint of Image Comics.

 The Walking Dead received the 2010 Eisner Award for Best Continuing Series at San Diego Comic-Con International.